 Complete your daytime regime with an anti-pollution foundation.
 Packed with skin-rejuvenating Sea Fennel, our Tinted DD Creams contain SPF15 and are the ideal way to incorporate sun protection into your mineral make-up routine.

 Your skin works hard to repair itself overnight and one of the main processes it completes is the removal of pollutant waste from the surface of the skin.
 To do this the skin needs to breathe, so it is important to thoroughly cleanse your face and apply a restoring anti-pollution moisturiser before you go to sleep.

 Containing an innovative blend of free radical-fighting ingredients including Wakame, Green Marine Macro Algae and Everlasting Flower, this radiance-boosting cream works best when used as a nourishing overnight face mask but can also be applied in the morning to keep your skin topped up with protective, damage-fighting antioxidants.

 Worried blue light is causing your complexion harm?
 The best way to reduce blue light damage is to reduce your use of electronic devices that emit this light, and to avoid using them in darkened environments.
 This is because a well-lit room will reduce the imbalance of light exposure these devices can cause.
 Better still, why not switch off your device completely and use your time to treat your skin to a relaxing at-home facial instead?

-Is it important to you to choose an anti-pollution foundation and moisturiser?
+Is it important to you to choose an anti-pollution moisturiser?
 How do you feel pollution affects your skin?
-Join the conversation at @GreenPeopleUK or by commenting in the section below.
+Join the conversation at @GreenPeopleUK.